jsom1/jsom1.github.io/_summaries/tcpip.md

 So far, we have written the masks on 4 bytes (in decimal notation).
 This quickly becomes annoying when we have many masks to write.
 Thankfully, some people "created" the **CIDR notation**.
 We will see later what CIDR is, but now let's see how to use it.
 Recall that a masks is written on 32 bits, and 0's and 1's aren't mixed within a mask.
 This means that if we know the number of 1 in a mask, we know it completely.\\
 Example: the mask 255.255.255.0 is written /24 in CIDR notation (because 255.255.255.0 is 11111111.11111111.11111111.00000000 in binary, and there are 24 bits set to 1).
 Instead of writing 192.168.0.1/255.255.255.0, we can write 192.168.0.1/24.

 **Example - exercise**: let's imagine a company owning the address range 10.0.0.0/16.
-The company consists of 1000 technicians, 200 sale people and 20 bosses.
+The company consists of 1000 technicians, 200 sale people and 20 directors.
 We're going to split the original range into 3 smaller subnets.

 First, we check if our original range contains enough addresses for 1220 people.
 The mask has 16 bits to 1, therefore it also has 16 bits to 0.
 The number of available addresses is 2^16 = 65536, which is more than enough.